0/irssi-rainbow-parens/README.md

 ## Limitations

-* Due to the nature of irssi's readline, it is not possible to add formatting directly in the input line, so a line is printed each time.
+* Due to the nature of irssi's readline, it is not possible to add formatting directly in the input line, so an extra line is output to the screen instead.